eperiodfperiod/wikigame/README.md

 wikigame
 ========

-A Chrome Extension experiment - Research game using Wikipedia where the object is to be the first person to reach an arbitrary target page by a click path from one wiki article to another.
+A Chrome Extension experiment - a research game using Wikipedia.

+The object is to be the first person to reach an arbitrary target page by creating a click path from one wiki article to another.

+Pubnub used for real-time push communication between Wikipedia and the extension.

+Still in **early alpha**.